'It Really Doesn't Feel Real': Sister Of UC Davis Grad Killed In Russia Searches For Answers

 SACRAMENTO (CBS13) – The murder of a UC Davis graduate living in Russia has led to lots of questions about what led up to the violent attack.

 Catherine Serou, 34, first went missing on Tuesday.
 This weekend, her body was found in the woods 250 miles from Moscow and a man is under arrest for her murder.
-He was reportedly identified after images of Serou in the passenger seat of his car were discovered on road camera footage.READ MORE: Pastor Rushes To Protect Church As Fire Tears Through Nearby North Sacramento Tire Shop
+He was reportedly identified after images of Serou in the passenger seat of his car were discovered on road camera footage.READ MORE: California Weighs Extending Eviction Protections Past June

 “It does not feel real, it really doesn’t feel real,” said Marie Claire Serou, the sister of the victim.